VitaminQRQ/Autonomous_Vehicle_PnC_Tutorial/readme.md

 # README

-A simple tutorial on autonomous vehicle planning and control and is easy to integrate this project with airsim or carla by modifiying the './lib/vehicle_simulator.py' with simulator API.
+A simple tutorial on autonomous vehicle planning and control and is easy to integrate this project with AIRSIM or CARLA by modifying the `./lib/vehicle_simulator.py` with simulator API.

 - **A Star Global Planner**
 - **Lattice Local Planner**